khadas/khadas_docs/android/source/vim4/HowToAddIr.md

       HaveKeyboardLayoutOverlay: false
       VideoDevice: <none>
 ```
-As shown above, when the value `KeyLayoutFile:` is followed by the .kl file name `Vendor_0003_Product_0003.kl`, pairing is successful.
+As shown above, when the value `KeyLayoutFile:` is followed by the kl file name `Vendor_0003_Product_0003.kl`, pairing is successful.